GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 4. **X-Authenticated-Scope**, the comma-separated list of scopes that the end user has authenticated, if available (only if the consumer is not an 'anonymous' consumer)
 5. **X-OAuth-Client-ID**, the authenticated client id, if oauth_mode is enabled (only if the consumer is not an 'anonymous' consumer)
 6. **X-OAuth-Expiration**, the token expiration time, Integer timestamp, measured in the number of seconds since January 1, 1970 UTC, indicating when this token will expire, as defined in JWT RFC7519.
 It only returns in oauth_mode(only if the consumer is not an 'anonymous' consumer)
-7. **X-Anonymous-Consumer**, will be set to true when authentication fails, and the 'anonymous' consumer was set instead.
+7. **X-Anonymous-Consumer**, will be set to true when authentication fails, and the 'anonymous' consumer is set instead.

 You can use this information on your side to implement additional logic.
 You can use the X-Consumer-ID value to query the Kong Admin API and retrieve more information about the Consumer.